-Issuer-Specific Risk (All Funds)
+Issuer-Specific Risk

-Issuer-specific risk is the possibility that factors specific to an issuer to which a Fund is exposed will affect the market prices of the issuer's securities and therefore the NAV of a Fund.
+Issuer-specific risk is the possibility that factors specific to an issuer to which the Fund is exposed will affect the market prices of the issuer's securities and therefore the NAV of the Fund.
 The value of an individual security or particular type of security can be more volatile than the market as a whole and can perform differently from the market as a whole.
-The Funds could lose all of their investment in a company's securities.
+The Fund could lose all of its investment in a company's securities.

-Management Risk (All Funds)
+Management Risk

-The Funds' portfolios are subject to the risk that strategies used by an investment manager and its securities selections fail to produce the intended results.
-If the portfolio manager is incorrect in his or her assessment of the growth prospects of the securities a Fund holds, then the value of a Fund's shares may decline.
+The Fund's portfolio is subject to the risk that strategies used by an investment manager and its securities selections fail to produce the intended results.
+If a portfolio manager is incorrect in his or her assessment of the growth prospects of the securities the Fund holds, then the value of the Fund's shares may decline.
 In addition, the portfolio manager's strategy may produce returns that are different from other mutual funds that invest in similar securities.

-An investment manager's judgments or decisions about the quality, relative yield or value of, or market trends affecting, a particular security or issuer, industry, sector, region or market segment, or about the economy or interest rates, may be incorrect or otherwise may not produce the intended results, which may result in losses to the Funds' portfolios.
+An investment manager's judgments or decisions about the quality, relative yield or value of, or market trends affecting, a particular security or issuer, industry, sector, region or market segment, or about the economy or interest rates, may be incorrect or otherwise may not produce the intended results, which may result in losses to the Fund's portfolio.
 In addition, many processes used in portfolio management, including security selection, rely, in whole or in part, on the use of various technologies.
-The Funds' portfolios may suffer losses if there are imperfections, errors or limitations in the quantitative, analytic or other tools, resources, information and data used, or the analyses employed or relied on, by an investment manager, or if such tools, resources, information or data are used incorrectly, fail to produce the desired results, or otherwise do not work as intended.
-There can be no assurance that the use of these technologies will result in effective investment decisions for the Funds' portfolios.
+The Fund's portfolios may suffer losses if there are imperfections, errors or limitations in the quantitative, analytic or other tools, resources, information and data used, or the analyses employed or relied on, by an investment manager, or if such tools, resources, information or data are used incorrectly, fail to produce the desired results, or otherwise do not work as intended.
+There can be no assurance that the use of these technologies will result in effective investment decisions for the Fund's portfolio.